 Plastic containers on top are quilts that need to be hand quilted, sewn together, or ready to cut.

 The three tall white and blue boxes hold my patterns, listed by company name in alphabetical order and then patterns sorted numerically.
 Indie patterns are listed in alphabetical order by name.
-One box is for clothes, one for purses/bags/wallets, and one for pdf patterns which fit perfectly unfolded and inserted sideways.
+One box is for clothes, one for purses/bags/wallets, and one for pdf patterns that fit perfectly unfolded and inserted sideways.
 The smaller one is for crafts.

 I need to know how much of a certain fabric I have.
 If you need to how much of a certain color, sort it that way.